Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 ## Dead disk analysis

-When we want to analyse a disk image we mean that:
+When we want to analyze a disk image we mean that:

-1. A VQL query that looks at a disk, should look inside the disk image instead of the real disk.
+1. A VQL query that looks at a disk (e.g. via the `glob()` plugin), should look inside the disk image instead of the real disk of the analysis machine.
 2. A VQL query that looks at system state (e.g. process listing) should fail - otherwise we will accidentally mix results from the analysis machine and the machine the image came from.

-Consider the following scenario: I have a dead disk image (In a `vmdk` format) of a server (Let's call it `server`) on my analysis machine, and I want to run Velociraptor to triage this image.
+Consider the following scenario: I have a dead disk image (In a `vmdk` format) of a server on my analysis machine, and I want to run Velociraptor to triage this image.

-The following query retrieves all event logs from a system:
+The following query retrieves all event logs from a windows system:

 ```vql
 SELECT OSPath